oliverstotz/PUREDATA/README.md

-Collections of asbtractions for PUREDATA
+Collections of abstractions for PUREDATA

 See README files inside folders